Kirk Douglas: Marriages and children

 Douglas and his first wife, Diana Dill, married on November 2, 1943.
 They had two sons, actor Michael Douglas and producer Joel Douglas, before divorcing in 1951.

-According to his autobiography The Ragman's Son, he and Italian actress Pier Angeli were engaged in the early 1950s after meeting on the set of the film The Story of Three Loves (1953), but they never made it down the aisle.
-Afterwards, in Paris, he met producer Anne Buydens (born Hannelore Marx; April 23, 1919, Hanover, Germany) while acting on location in Act of Love.
-She originally fled from Germany to escape Nazism and survived by putting her multilingual skills to work at a film studio, creating translations for subtitles.
-They married on May 29, 1954.
+According to his autobiography The Ragman's Son, Douglas and Italian actress Pier Angeli were engaged in the early 1950s after meeting on the set of the film The Story of Three Loves (1953), but they never made it down the aisle.

+Douglas met producer Anne Buydens (born Hannelore Marx) while acting on location in Paris in Act of Love.
+Buydens originally fled from Germany to escape Nazism and survived by putting her multilingual skills to work at a film studio, creating translations for subtitles.
+Douglas married Buydens on May 29, 1954.
 In 2014, they celebrated their 60th wedding anniversary at the Greystone Mansion in Beverly Hills.
-They had two sons, Peter, a producer, and Eric, an actor who died on July 6, 2004, from an overdose of alcohol and drugs at the age of 46.
+They had two sons, producer Peter Douglas and actor Eric Douglas.
+Eric Douglas died on July 6, 2004 from an overdose of alcohol and drugs at the age of 46.
 In 2017, the couple released a book, Kirk and Anne: Letters of Love, Laughter and a Lifetime in Hollywood, that revealed intimate letters they shared through the years.
 Throughout their marriage, Douglas had affairs with other women, including several Hollywood starlets.
 He never hid his infidelities from his wife, who was accepting of them and explained, "as a European, I understood it was unrealistic to expect total fidelity in a marriage."